chef/automate/components/docs-chef-io/content/automate/telemetry.md

 ### About Telemetry

-Users of this Chef Automate server may elect to share anonymized usage data with Chef Software, Inc.
+Users of this Chef Automate server may elect to share user-anonymized usage data with Chef Software, Inc.
 Chef uses this shared data to improve Chef Automate.
 Please see the [Chef Privacy Policy](https://chef.io/privacy-policy) for more information about the information Chef collects, and how that information is used.